dahvida/NP_Fingerprints/Results/README.md

 # Folder structure

-- **classification:** Contains classification performance for each calculated fingerprint.
+- **classification_rf:** Contains classification performance for each calculated fingerprint using Random Forest.
 Results are summarized in terms of balanced accuracy, matthews correlation coefficient, F1 score, precision, recall, ROC-AUC and PR-AUC.

+- **classification_nb:** Same as above but for Naive Bayes.

 - **correlation_stats:** Contains the correlation matrix between fingerprints for each sampling iteration.